Enterprise auth for your .NET app.

 Authorization is a database query, not an API call

 Most auth systems make you choose: fetch data then check permissions, or call an external API per resource.
 SqlOS does neither.
-The access check is a Table-Valued Function that folds directly into your SQL execution plan — filtering, sorting, pagination, and authorization in a single query.
+The access check is a Table-Valued Function that folds directly into your SQL execution plan with filtering, sorting, pagination, and authorization in a single query.

 // Authorization is a WHERE clause, not a service call